ImCityHunter/VueMakeTable/README.md

 1. Read [This](https://medium.com/netscape/deploying-a-vue-js-2-x-app-to-heroku-in-5-steps-tutorial-a69845ace489)  <br>
 2. And read [This](https://medium.com/binarcode/deploying-vue-apps-to-heroku-the-right-way-26b11c1ae5cd)  <br>
-3. I had to combine knowledge from both of these webs to make my project work.
+3. I had to combine knowledge from both of these webs to upload this to project on heroku.